Physician Associate Studies MSc

 Additional cost information

-You will need to purchase books and equipment, such as white lab coats, stethoscopes and pass cards.
-You will also have to meet travel costs whilst on placement.
+You’ll need to purchase equipment such as white lab coats and stethoscopes.
+You’ll also have to meet some travel costs whilst on placement.
 Placements will be throughout the Yorkshire region for both primary and secondary care placements, which have been approved and authorised by the School of Medicine.

-To be registered on the managed voluntary register as a Physician Associate you need to pass the national qualifying exam after you have gained the Physician Associate Studies programme.
-This exam is not part of this programme and the cost of the exam is not included in your course fees.
+To be registered as a Physician Associate on the GMC register you’ll need to pass the Physician Associate Registration Assessment after you’ve gained the Physician Associate Studies course qualification.
+This exam is not part of this course and the cost of the exam is not included in your course fees.
 Find out more at the Faculty of Physician Associates website.

 There may be additional costs related to your course or programme of study, or related to being a student at the University of Leeds.
 Read more on our living costs and budgeting page.